exoplatform/addons-manager/README.md

 Install the latest stable or development version of the add-on ```foo```

     addons.sh install foo --snapshots

+Install the latest stable or unstable version of the add-on ```foo```

+    addons.sh install foo --unstable

 Install the version ```42.0``` of the add-on ```foo```